-Your rent is too high and there's a great opportunity to move to perfect premises but you need to get out of your existing lease.
-Know the barriers and how to overcome them so you're ready to move when you need to
+If your rent is too high, business circumstances have changed or there's a great opportunity to move to better premises, you might want to get out of your existing lease.
+Understanding the possibly barriers and how to overcome can mean you're in a position to move when you need to

 What are your options for getting out of a lease?